awsdocs/amazon-ecs-developer-guide/doc_source/asg-capacity-providers.md

 + The Auto Scaling group can't have instance weighting settings\.
 Instance weighting isn't supported when used with an Amazon ECS capacity provider\.
 + If managed termination protection is turned on when you create a capacity provider, the Auto Scaling group and each Amazon EC2 instance in the Auto Scaling group must have instance protection from scale in turned on\.
 For more information, see [Instance Protection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#instance-protection) in the *AWS Auto Scaling User Guide*\.
 + If managed scaling is turned on when you create a capacity provider, the Auto Scaling group desired count can be set to `0`\.
 When managed scaling is turned on, Amazon ECS manages the scale\-in and scale\-out actions of the Auto Scaling group\.
-+ The Auto Scaling group can't have instance weighting settings\.
-Instance weighting isn't supported when used with an Amazon ECS capacity provider\.

 For more information about creating an Amazon EC2 Auto Scaling launch template, see [Launch Templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html) in the *Amazon EC2 Auto Scaling User Guide*\.